agcty/nextjs-advanced-starter/README.md

 ## Why?
 This project aims to provide a minimal well-thought-out base for building advanced Next.js powered websites.

-I always felt like there are so many templates and tutorials about configuring stacks that just don't work.
-No matter what you do.
-This is the template that **just works**.
+It feels like there are so many templates and tutorials about configuring stacks out there, that just don't work, no matter what you do.
+When I started This is the template that **just works**.

 TLDR;
 This template combines some of the most exciting trends in web development and just works.
 Use it as a pro and don't.